VNCserver setup on Ubuntu

 vncserver :1 -geometry 1200x700 -localhost

-and then from my server username
+and then from the server username

 crontab -e